tetcore/substrate-beginner-workshop/2/README.md

 uploaded that digest.
 This allows that user to later prove that they were the original person to claim the file.

-Our Proof of Existence module will expose two callable functions:
+Our Proof of Existence pallet will expose two callable functions:

 * `create_claim` - allows a user to claim the existence of a file by uploading a file digest.